SteveVitali/ethereum-smart-contract-analysis/README.md

 sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.5 1
 sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.6 2
 ```
-Then use `update-alternatives` to toggle the `python3` command between version 3.5 and 3.6:
+Use `update-alternatives` to toggle the `python3` command between version 3.5 and 3.6:
 ```
 sudo update-alternatives --config python3
 ```

-After checking with `python3 -V` that 3.6 is installed (in particular, at the time of writing, 3.6.7), there will likely still be more errors!
+After checking with `python3 -V` that 3.6 is installed (at the time of writing, 3.6.7), there will likely still be more errors.
 Hopefully these errors, too, will go away once the `python-dev` package is installed (this makes all the header files accessible, among other things, which is necessary for some reason to install `web3`, among other requirements...):
 ```
 sudo apt-get install python3.6-dev
 ```